Hurricane Nate: Track its path here

 Where is Nate now?

-Nate was approaching the center of the Gulf of Mexico, about 150 miles northwest of the western tip of Cuba, and about 420 miles southeast of the mouth of the Mississippi River, according to the National Hurricane Center's 1 a.m.
-ET Saturday advisory.
+Nate is about 20 miles southwest of Akron, Ohio, and 85 miles northeast of Columbus, Ohio, according to the National Hurricane Center's 5 a.m.
+ET Monday advisory, its final advisory for the post-tropical cyclone.

-The storm has maximum sustained winds of 80 mph and was moving north-northwest at 22 mph.
+The storm has maximum sustained winds of 20 mph and was moving northeast at 60 mph.

-A hurricane warning was in effect from metropolitan New Orleans and Lake Pontchartrain, La., as well as Grand Isle, La., to the Alabama-Florida border.
-A tropical storm warning was in effect for Lake Maurepas and Morgan City to Grand Isle, La., as well as Okaloosa/Walton County, Fla., to the Alabama-Florida border.
+Flood warnings are in effect for parts of the southern and central Appalachians.

-Forecasters predicted that Nate would strengthen into a hurricane by the time it reaches the northern Gulf of Mexico.
+The National Hurricane Center said the central Appalachian and mid-Atlantic regions can expect modern to heavy rainfall with additional rain showers stretching into the Carolinas.
+Moderate to heavy rainfall is also expected in the Ohio Valley, lower Great Lakes, mid-Atlantic and northeast regions.

 What else do you need to know?